-- Rhythm; Beats are detected as the peaks of he amplitude envelope made from the lowest sub-band (bass instrument such as drum).
-After detecting beats, the average tempo is calculated by dividing the total duration by the number of beats. - Sound Level (Power); Signals root mean square (RMS) level for each sub-band and the sum of them are used. - Timbre; Frequency spectrum is analyzed for timbrerelated cues.
-High-frequency energy index [2000] is the simplest and most practical correlate of perceived timbre.
+- Rhythm, Beats are detected as the peaks of he amplitude envelope made from the lowest sub-band (bass instrument such as drum).
+After detecting beats, the average tempo is calculated by dividing the total duration by the number of beats. - Sound Level (Power); Signals root mean square (RMS) level for each sub-band and the sum of them are used. - Timbre; Frequency spectrum is analyzed for timbre-related cues.
+High-frequency energy index [13] is the simplest and most practical correlate of perceived timbre.
 It can be defined as the relative proportion of energy found above a certain cut-off frequency.
-Juslin [2000] has used 3 KHz for this cut-off value.
+Juslin [13] has used 3 KHz for this cut-off value.
 Different values can be tried for optimal cut-off frequency as explained in Section 6.
-More detailed timbre features can be extracted from frequency spectrum for a better analysis, as shown by Liu et al. [2003]. - Articulation; Structure/phrasing of music refers to notes being smoothly connected (legato) or not (staccato).
-Two durations for each note can be measured in this regard (the average ratio will be an index of articulation): - From onset of a note to onset of the next note - From onset of any note to its offset - Melody; Density and spread of each note (pitch) are the main melody-related feature. - Tonality; Chords (harmony) used in the music and the key information (major/minor, etc) are the main tonality-related features. - Duration; For each note attack, sustain, release, and decay times are measured.
+More detailed timbre features can be extracted from frequency spectrum for a better analysis, as shown by Liu et al. [19]. - Articulation; Structure/phrasing of music refers to notes being smoothly connected (legato) or not (staccato).
+Two durations for each note can be measured in this regard(the average ratio will be an index of articulation): - From onset of a note to the onset of the next note - From onset of any note to its offset - Melody; Density and spread of each note (pitch) are the main melody-related feature. - Tonality; Chords (harmony) used in the music and the key information (major/minor, etc) are the main tonality-related features. - Duration; For each note attack, sustain, release, and decay times are measured.

-The feature extraction mainly uses MIDI but audio data is also used for additional information.
+The feature extraction is done mainly from MIDI files but audio data is also used to provide more detailed information.
 This is due to two reasons:

-- The sound from a synthesizer is a function of MIDI input and the program resident inside the instrument, so MIDI data does not include all information. - Performance-dependent variations in power, timing, and frequency spectrum do not show in musical score such as MIDI.
+- The sound created by a synthesizer is a function of MIDI input and also the program resident inside the instrument, so the MIDI data does not include all the information. - Performance-dependent variations in power, timing, and frequency spectrum do not show in musical score such as MIDI.

-Liu et al. [2003] hierarchical method is used primarily to detect mood of the music according to Thayer model [Thayer 1989].
+Liu et al. [19] hierarchical method is used primarily to detect mood of the music according to Thayer model [25].
 Intensity is used first to classify the music as content/depressed or exuberant/anxious.
 The timbre and rhythm are used to detect the mood category within each group.
-Cues suggested by Juslin [2000] and Bresin and Friberg [1999], and also Russell's two dimensional mood classification [Russell 1980] are then used to break down four mood categories of Thayer model into more detailed emotional states, similar to those in Russell's circumplex model, including:
+Cues suggested by Juslin [13] and Bresin and Friberg [2], and also Russell's two dimensional mood classification [23] are then used to break down four mood categories of Thayer model into more detailed emotional states, similar to those in Russell's circumplex model, including:

-- Contentment: content, satisfied, pleased, happy - Depression: distressed, annoyed, frustrated, miserable, sad, depressed, bored - Anxious: excited, astonished, aroused, afraid, angry - Exuberance: sleepy, tired
+- Contentment: content, satisfied, pleased, happy - Depression: distressed, annoyed, frustrated, miserable, sad, depressed, bored - Anxious: excited, astonished, aroused, alarmed, afraid, angry - Exuberance: sleepy, tired

 A fuzzy rule base is used with extracted features as input and moods as output.
 In cases when fuzzy membership value to a mood class is not sufficiently higher than others, more than one mood will be selected with different weights.
-Figure 4 illustrates the extraction of affective information in MusicFace system.
+Figure 3 illustrates the extraction of affective information in MusicFace system.
 In addition to detection of high-level moods, music features are also used for controlling other affective gestures such as head movement and blinking, in an ad-hoc interactive way defined by the animation designer.
 This process is explained in more details in Section 5.

-Figure 4.
+Figure 3.
 Mood Detection